-Figure 11.
-2012 Aerial imagery of the Grand Tower Phase 5 - Crawford Chevrons work area, including new river training structures (white), and existing river training structures (red).
+Figure 12.
+2012 Aerial imagery of the Grand Tower Phase 5 - Crawford Chevrons work area, including new river training structures (white), existing river training structures (red) and total area of influence (blue).

 Similar to all the previously discussed work areas, bathymetric survey data were used to develop the pre-construction depth HSI score (0.54).
 However, given that this work has only recently been completed, a post-construction bathymetric survey has not yet been performed.
 The depth HSI score for the RM 104 Chevron site from the 3-D model was used as the input data for the post-construction depth HSI score (0.46), resulting in a slightly reduced depth HSI score.